soverenio/docs/docs/administration/securing-sensor.md

 ### Components that don't intercept traffic

-All containers of the Soveren Agent, except for the Interceptors, have the following `securityContext` by default:
+All containers of the Soveren Sensor, except for the Interceptors, have the following `securityContext` by default:

 ```shell
 securityContext: